- The error cannot generate SSPI context can prevent the admin and users from accessing their server.

 The error cannot generate SSPI context can occur due to password issues.
-If you had recently changed your password, but haven’t logged out of your account, it can trigger the error.
+If you have recently changed your password but haven’t logged out of your account, it can trigger the error.

 Try logging out and then signing in with the new password to fix the error.

 In other instances, the issue could be due to password expiration.
 Change the expired password and log in with the new credentials to see if that resolves the error.